sergiomgaspar/smg-nightlife/README.md

 ### APP description

-The app allows for a user to post, delete and vote on an existing poll.
 Below is a list of use cases.

   - **Use-case 1:** As an unauthenticated user, I can view all bars in my area.
   - **Use-case 2:** As an authenticated user, I can add myself to a bar to indicate I am going there tonight.